erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 ---

-## Implementation Differences

-Different Lightning implementations can interpret the same data differently

-Real-world impact:

-* **Network instability** -  Interoperability failures between implementations
-* **Poor user experience** - Success depends on implementation choice

-Traditional approach:
+## Same Spec, Different Behavior

+**The problem:**
+- **Network Instability** – implementations disagree, payments fail
+- **Bad User Experience** – success depends on which node you use

+**Traditional approach:**
-* Wait for users to report bugs
+- Wait for users to report bugs
-* Manual testing between implementations
+- Manual cross-implementation testing
-* Reactive fixes
+- Reactive fixes after failures

 <!--
 Different Lightning implementations can interpret the same data differently.
 Real-world impact: Poor user experience where success depends on which implementation you're using.
 Traditional approach: Wait for users to report bugs, manual testing between implementations, reactive fixes.